springload/draftail/README.md

 // List of active decorators.
 decorators: [],
 // Max level of nesting for unordered and ordered lists.
 0 = no nesting.
+// Note: Draft.js only provides styles for list nesting up to a depth of 4.
+// Please refer to the documentation to add styles for further nesting levels.
 maxListNesting: 1,
 // Frequency at which the save callback is triggered (ms).
 stateSaveInterval: 250,